Feasible Force Set Shaping for a Payload-Carrying Platform Consisting of Tiltable Multiple UAVs Connected Via Passive Hinge Joints: CONTROLLER

 Once the payload wrench and the joint torque references are obtained, we have to allocate them to rotor thrusts, i.e., inverse mapping of \eqref{eq:Mall}.
 The solution of inverse mapping is not unique because the mapping \eqref{eq:Mall} is underdetermined.
 While we focus on the feasibility in the optimization part, in control, we would like to allocate the reference wrench evenly to all rotors.
 Hence, we solve the optimization

 The optimization problem~\eqref{eq:allocation} finds rotor thrusts that minimize the difference between the maximum and minimum thrust.
-Moreover, \eqref{eq:allocation} can be rewritten to linear programming, which allows us to solve efficiently. \begin{remark} While the tilt angle reference is decided based on the force reference and controlled by the major loop, the control allocation \eqref{eq:allocation} can be computed with current tilt angles.
-Since the HFS is shaped to have the required volume, the current reference force is attainable if the current HFS includes it, even if the tilt angle is delayed because of its dynamics and the LPF. \end{remark}
+Moreover, \eqref{eq:allocation} can be rewritten to linear programming, which allows us to solve efficiently. \begin{remark} While the tilt angle reference is decided based on the force reference and controlled by the minor loop, the control allocation \eqref{eq:allocation} can be computed with current tilt angles.
+Since the HFS is shaped to have the required volume, the current reference force is attainable if the current HFS includes it, even if the tilt angles are delayed because of its dynamics and the LPF. \end{remark}